BLACK HOLE "not punctual" or Non-Singular Black Hole (© Angel Torregrosa

 being x the distance from the point of the star we studied to the center.

-To greater depth we'll have greater inversely proportional density to the square of the radius.
+At greater depths, then, the density increases inversely proportional to the square of the radius.
 This takes us to an infinite density in the star center, but we must consider that when the radius becomes zero the mass also tends to zero, which makes this situation more acceptable.

 It could be that this type of black hole was common in all the black holes, since in a stellar implosion the neutron fusion would begin to be made in the center of the star, and the situation of halting time would begin to occur in the center of the star preventing the fusion of more matter in this point.
 This situation would be extended layer to layer outwards being created a distribution of densities like that I have calculated, and therefore a solid black hole from the even horizon towards the interior.
 Without singularity.